Android O feature spotlight: Notifications for apps displaying over other apps can once again be disabled

-Android O feature spotlight: Pixel Launcher gets a new teardrop icon shape
+Android O feature spotlight: System apps (and apps without icons) get a new icon

 With each new version of Android, Google tends to make small tweaks to some of its default apps.
 Such changes are often nothing more than superficial, a way of giving the new OS release a fresh feel.
 We're now on the third Android O Developer Preview, and the official clock app has been treated to a visual refresh, its first meaningful update since February.